 LR 170X Leadership Dynamics - 3 Hours

 This course will study the vital role and responsibilities of leaders within various organizations.
 Emphasis will be given to the study of a biblical concept of leadership, various leadership styles, spiritual gifts, personal development, leadership management, administration/delegation, change management, conflict management, and development of leadership staff.
 Offered spring semester for Deerfield traditional undergraduate.
-Cross-listed with BUS 170X, PSY 170X.
+Cross-listed with PSY 170X.
 Delivery mode: Deerfield traditional undergraduate.

 This practicum is for students who hold approved leadership positions but who are not in executive roles.
-Qualifying leadership experiences must involve at least 20 leadership responsibilities during a semester.
+Qualifying leadership experiences must involve at least 20 hours of leadership responsibilities during a semester.
 Students are required to keep a leadership journal as well as complete a reflection paper and research paper dealing with topics related to leadership.
 Students will adhere to internship standards.
 May be repeated.
 Prerequisite: Permission of instructor.
 Delivery mode: Deerfield traditional undergraduate.

 LR 350 Topics in Leadership - 1-3 Hours